chubbard/gratum/README.md

 What is often most important is the reason for why a rejections occurred.
 In the examples above we rejected by returning null, but that doesn't tell us why something was rejected.
-If we wanted to include more information we use the reject() method.

-    csv('data.csv')
+Using the `reject` method we can specify more detail about why a row was rejected.

+    from([
+            [ name: 'Chuck', gender: 'Male', age: 40], [ name: 'Jane', gender: 'Female', age: 25], [ name: 'Rob', gender: 'Male', age: 33],
+            [ name: 'Charlie', gender: 'Female', age: 55], [ name: 'Sue', gender: 'Male', age: 65],
+            [ name: 'Jenny', gender: 'Female', age: 43] ])
        .addStep { Map row ->
-          return row.jobCategory == 'manager' ? row : reject('Row was a non-manager', RejectionCategory.IGNORE_ROW)
+          return row.gender == 'Female' ? row : reject("Rejected gender ${row.gender}", RejectionCategory.IGNORE_ROW)
        }
        .go

 This allows you to provide a rejection category and a free form description.
+Using categories is a great way to quickly group types of rejections into more easily managed sets.

 ### What's in a name?

-Knowing why something was rejected is good, but where it was rejected is important for debugging why a row is rejected.
+Knowing why something was rejected is good, but where it was rejected is important for pinpointing which step produced the rejection.
 All steps have a name to identify where in the pipeline a rejection occurs.

-    csv('data.csv')
+    from([
+            [ name: 'Chuck', gender: 'Male', age: 40], [ name: 'Jane', gender: 'Female', age: 25], [ name: 'Rob', gender: 'Male', age: 33],
+            [ name: 'Charlie', gender: 'Female', age: 55], [ name: 'Sue', gender: 'Male', age: 65],
+            [ name: 'Jenny', gender: 'Female', age: 43] ])
-       .addStep('Filter by manager') { Map row ->
+       .addStep('Filter by Gender = Female') { Map row ->
-           return row.jobCategory == 'manager' ? row : reject('Row was a non-manager', RejectionCategory.IGNORE_ROW)
+          return row.gender == 'Female' ? row : reject("Rejected gender ${row.gender}", RejectionCategory.IGNORE_ROW)
        }
        .go

+The step name is provided as the first argument to the `addStep` method.
+When a rejection is returned from a step.
+It is added to the Rejection.

+### Processing Rejections

+Depending on your task you may or may not care about rejections, but eventually you may run into a situation where you need to understand why something was rejected.
+Hooking into the rejection pipeline is possible with the `onRejection` method.
+Here is an example:

+    from([
+            [ name: 'Chuck', gender: 'Male', age: 40], [ name: 'Jane', gender: 'Female', age: 25], [ name: 'Rob', gender: 'Male', age: 33],
+            [ name: 'Charlie', gender: 'Female', age: 55], [ name: 'Sue', gender: 'Male', age: 65],
+            [ name: 'Jenny', gender: 'Female', age: 43] ])
+        .filter( gender: 'Male' )
+        .onRejection { Pipeline rejections ->
+            rejections.save( 'rejections.csv', '|')
+        }
+       .go

+In this example of non-Male rows will be rejected by the `filter` method.
+Then the `onRejection` registers a closure, but instead of the normal Map argument it takes another Pipeline.
+That pipeline is the rejections pipeline, and we can add steps and call operations on it just like any normal pipeline.
+But what travels over that Pipeline are all of the rejected rows from the parent Pipeline.
+In this example, we used the `save` method to write out a pipe-delimited text file (ie a CSV).

+What's different about the rows that travel through the rejection pipeline is that they have 3 addition columns:

+1. **rejectionCategory**
+2. **rejectionReason**
+3. **rejectionStep**

+The rest of the columns are the original columns from the row object.

 ### Let's go!